 - 1. Obtain all available partition handles filtered by "Scan policy" (and driver availability). - 2.
 Obtain all available boot options from BootOrder UEFI variable. - 3.
-For each found boot option: - Retrieve device path of the boot option. - Perform fixups (e.g. NVMe subtype correction) and expansion (e.g. for Boot Camp) of the device path. - Obtain device handle by locating device path of the resulting device path (ignore it on failure). - Find device handle in the list of partition handles (ignore it if missing). - For disk device paths (not specifying a bootloader) execute "bless" (may return > 1 entry). - For file device paths check presence on the file system directly. - On OpenCore boot partition exclude all OpenCore bootstrap files by header checks. - Mark device handle as used in the list of partition handles if any. - Register the resulting entries as primary options and determine their types. - The option will become auxiliary for some types (e.g. Apple HFS recovery). - 4.
-For each partition handle: - If partition handle is marked as unused execute "bless" primary option list retrieval.
-In case BlessOverride list is set, not only standard "bless" paths will be found but also custom ones. - On OpenCore boot partition exclude all OpenCore bootstrap files by header checks. - Register the resulting entries as primary options and determine their types if found.
-The option will become auxiliary for some types (e.g. Apple HFS recovery). - If partition already has primary options of "Apple Recovery" type proceed to next handle. - Lookup alternate entries by "bless" recovery option list retrieval and predefined paths. - Register the resulting entries as alternate auxiliary options and determine their types if found. - 5.
+For each found boot option: - Retrieve device path of the boot option. - Perform fixups (e.g. NVMe subtype correction) and expansion (e.g. for Boot Camp) of the device path. - Obtain device handle by locating device path of the resulting device path (ignore it on failure). - Find device handle in the list of partition handles (ignore it if missing). - For disk device paths (not specifying a bootloader) execute "bless" (may return > 1 entry). - For file device paths check presence on the file system directly. - Exclude options with blacklisted filenames (refer to BlacklistAppleUpdate option). - On OpenCore boot partition exclude all OpenCore bootstrap files by header checks. - Mark device handle as used in the list of partition handles if any. - Register the resulting entries as primary options and determine their types. - The option will become auxiliary for some types (e.g. Apple HFS recovery). - 4.
+For each partition handle: - If partition handle is marked as unused execute "bless" primary option list retrieval. - In case BlessOverride list is set, not only standard "bless" paths will be found but also custom ones. - Exclude options with blacklisted filenames (refer to BlacklistAppleUpdate option). - On OpenCore boot partition exclude all OpenCore bootstrap files by header checks. - Register the resulting entries as primary options and determine their types if found. - The option will become auxiliary for some types (e.g. Apple HFS recovery). - If partition already has primary options of "Apple Recovery" type proceed to next handle. - Lookup alternate entries by "bless" recovery option list retrieval and predefined paths. - Register the resulting entries as alternate auxiliary options and determine their types if found. - 5.
 Custom entries and tools are added as primary options without any checks with respect to Auxiliary. - 6.
 System entries (e.g. Reset NVRAM) are added as primary auxiliary options.